SAP-samples/btp-azure-opensap/Week4/Unit3/README.md

 > Hint: **azureuser** is the actual username to be used!
 Don't replace it with another username in case you followed this tutorial.

 Windows:
 ```shell
 ssh -i <.cer file name> azureuser@<public ip address>
 ```

+> If the key pair you have downloaded in Step 1.12 turns out to be a .pem file, please use the .pem file in the following step instead of the .cer file.

 ![SSH connection on Windows](./images/ssh_connect_win.png)